ChrisZhu2050/chriszhu2050.github.io/README.md

               2<sup>8</sup> = 256 possible byte values`"]
         ```
         > Initial vocabulary only have these 256 basic bytes.
-          Need to transfer the text to byte firstly, then implement BPE for tokenization.
+          Need to transfer the text to NTF-8 byte firstly, then implement BPE for vocabulary iteration and tokenization.

       - WordPiece(?)
       - Unigram(?)